pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 Some configuration information that needs to be preserved between launches (windows and panels sizes and positions, open editor tabs, recently used projects and files and so on) is saved in a special file.
-The location (and the name) of this file is system dependent: it is located in `%HOME%\ZeroBraneStudio.ini` (**for v0.35 and earlier**) and in `%APPDATA%\ZeroBraneStudio.ini` (**for v0.36 and later**) on Windows (`%APPDATA%` is mapped to a hidden folder `C:\Users\<user>\AppData\Roaming`), `$HOME/Library/Preferences/ZeroBraneStudio Preferences` on MacOS, and in `$HOME/.ZeroBraneStudio` on Linux.
+The location (and the name) of this file is system dependent: it is located in `%HOME%\ZeroBraneStudio.ini` (**for v0.35 and earlier**) and in `%APPDATA%\ZeroBraneStudio.ini` (**for v0.36 and later**) on Windows (`%APPDATA%` is mapped to a hidden folder `C:\Users\<user>\AppData\Roaming`), `$HOME/Library/Preferences/ZeroBraneStudio Preferences` on macOS, and in `$HOME/.ZeroBraneStudio` on Linux.
 You can see the location of the HOME directory if you type `wx.wxGetHomeDir()` into the Local console.